If you’ve been following the NBA, you’ll know that the real drama happens during the offseason. Especially in the last 5 years.

 The Lakers have set a franchise record with their 62nd loss of the season. pic.twitter.com/e4ycAWotE7— SportsCenter (@SportsCenter) April 7, 2016

 Since 2013, the Los Angeles Lakers have been a joke.
 The 16-time champs haven’t sniffed the playoffs in 6 years – which feels like an eternity for hoop heads across the world.
 Since Kobe’s retirement, the Lakers have fallen from grace to the Underdogs of the NBA.

 Then everything changed in the summer of 2018 when LeBron moved to the Lakers.

 You’d be hard-pressed to find a player whose presence has more of an impact in pro sports than LeBron James.
 He literally took every team he’s been on to the Finals for 8 straight years, only for them to become one of the worst teams in the league the very second he packs his bags for greener pastures.

-It’s pretty obvious that Father Time is starting to catch up to him.
+It’s pretty obvious that Father Time is starting to catch up to LeBron, as he’s one of the oldest active NBA players.
 This means the King will need more than squires to help him chase that elusive 4th ring.